-Figure 4.11.1.1 shows the configuration of the serial interface.
+Figure 4.11.1.1 shows the configuration of the serial interface (1).
+The serial interface (2) has the same configuration except for the terminals.

 Fig. 4.11.1.1 Configuration of serial interface

 Serial interface input/output terminals, SIN, SOUT, $\overline{SCLK}$ and $\overline{SRDY}$ are shared with the I/O ports P10-P13.
 In order to utilize these terminals for the serial interface input/output terminals, proper settings have to be made with registers ESIF, SMD0 and SMD1.
 (At initial reset, these terminals are set as I/O port terminals.)